Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 Dataset is split into 75% training and 25% testing.

 ### Explanation of model choice, including limitations and benefits.
 Since our main goal is to classify a patient with diabetes mellitus or no diabetes mellitus, the initial approach was a mock model with Logistic Regression.
 After splitting the dataset into 75% training and 25% testing, the accuracy score is 78.8%.
 Then we tested the dataset with a decision tree model and the random forest model.
 Both models earned an accuracy score of 71.7% and respectively 78.7%.

 Overall, the logistic regression model is the best model for this project with a sensitivity (recall) rate of 0.95 whereas the decision tree model scored 0.81 and random forest model scored 0.92.
 Due to the nature of our problem, it is better to have a higher sensitivity so it can detect everyone who might have diabetes mellitus even if it means a certain number of false positive than to miss people who do have diabetes.
 Afterall, those with a positive result can undergo more testing to confirm or rule out diabetes.

 ## Dashboard:
-We will use Tableau to create our dashboard.
-Our interactive element will include ...
+We will use Tableau to create the final dashboard.

-We will have a pie chart of gender, Bar graph of age, graph of the 3 model results, Bmi Graph, Day 1 Glucose Max, Day 1 Mean Blood Pressure, Heatmap of features correlation to target.
+We will use Tableau to create the final dashboard.
+We will have a pie chart of gender, a pie chart of ethnicity, a bar graph of age, a BMI graph, a graph of Day 1 glucose max, a graph of Day 1 mean blood pressure, a graph of the 3 model results, and a heatmap of features correlation to target.

+Our interactive element will include a graph showing how individual features correlate to each other.

 ## Presentation:
 Attached is our [Google Slide Presentation](https://docs.google.com/presentation/d/1SHAZMGU8j-jV8phY3CD1I5t1VpVGjprBJdyDsmeiYfk/edit#slide=id.gc3e862a1f2_0_36).